Athens bare boat vacations logbook 3

-Part 3 Paros - Athens
+Part 3 Milos – Paros

-This is part three of the logbook that describes Bill Hone's bareboat sailing vacation out of Athens into the Cyclades, Greece.
+This is part Three of the logbook that describes Bill Hone's bareboat sailing vacation out of Athens into the Cyclades, Greece.

-Sept 27 – Paros to Siros
+Sept 27 – Paros to Syros

 Up at 07:00 because for the first time, we’ve decided to go ashore for breakfast rather than make it in our galley maybe to celebrate having been on the boat for a week.
 This turns out to be one of those triple bypass morning meals – fried eggs, bacon, toast and jam and coffee.
 Really good!
 Over breakfast the 4 of us discuss the past 7 days and agree that this is turning into a great experience with much learning and sight seeing in a beautiful part of the world.

-Yacht charter companies in AthensSyros, like Paros, is a small yacht charters base within the Cyclades.
+Syros harbour :Syros, like Paros, is a small yacht charters base within the Cyclades.
 Handy for the smallest itineraries: one week.

-We depart Paroikas at noon and spend the next 5 hours motoring directly into wind at 15-20 kts with waves increasing steadily in the long fetch between islands.
+We depart Paroikia port at noon and spend the next 5 hours motoring directly into wind at 15-20 kts with waves increasing steadily in the long fetch between islands.
 It’s chilly today so we need more clothing than we’ve needed before now.
 Hydra is well behind us, tacking back and forth across the wind and probably having a good sail, likely with the lee rail under water.

-We finally get through the opening into Ermoupolis Harbor.
+We finally get through the opening into Ermoupoli Harbour.
 This has not been a pleasant day on the water and we’re all glad it’s over.
 We moor Mediterranean style at the concrete “shore” and relax.
 For a while we wonder if Hydra has turned back to Paros but they eventually appear.
 We’re all beat so we decide to forego a taverna dinner tonight and make a light meal on board.

 Much activity and noise at the drinking and dining establishments on the quay behind us.
 This goes on and on and on - until about 04:30!

-Sept 28 – Siros
+Sept 28 – Syros

 Pat and I set out by ourselves while Jim and Norah do some internet work and then go off on their own.
 We’ll all meet back at the boat sometime later.
 We take a major walk mostly up hill along the water, east of the harbour area.
 Some of the streets are very skinny - no wider than a big man’s shoulders.
 Most homes are beautifully built and maintained.
 Many are painted in different pastel shades unlike in other island towns where they are nearly all white.
 Mixed in with these are some dilapidated buildings and a few that are sort of tumbling down after God knows how many centuries of neglect.

 Back to the boat to meet Jim and Norah for lunch.
 Gyros at an open air table on the quay not far from where we’re moored make a fine big, filling lunch.
-We re-board Admiral III for an hour of reading and snoozing during the now warm and sunny afternoon.
-A big cruise ship arrives and glides slowly up to a new extension of the quay a block or so from us.
-A mob of people begin to disembark for a look around Siros.
+We re-board Admiral Ⅲ for an hour of reading and snoozing during the now warm and sunny afternoon.
+A big cruise ship arrives and glides slowly up to a newer extension of the quay a block or so from us.
+A mob of people begin to disembark for a look around Syros.
 I walk over to the boat and encounter a couple of elderly women one of whom lives in Ontario not far from Picton.
 Amazing!
 She tells me the boat has come here from Cyprus and will be in port only for the day.

 We enjoy a good meal with our friends from Hydra at an outdoor restaurant a block or two up from the quay, then we all walk back to a taverna behind the boats for coffee and ouzo.
 Pat and I head off to bed but Jim and Norah continue quaffing with the Germans for a while longer.

-Sept 29 – Syros to Kithnos
+Sept 29 – Syros to Kythnos

 Nice start to the day with bright sun and a few puffy cumulus clouds.
 We get underway at 09:30 and motor along the east side of Syros to our first waypoint at the north tip of the island.
 Here we turn west and hoist sail for what we expect will be a 6 hour close reach.

-Sept 30 – Kithnos to Hydra
+Sept 30 – Kythnos to Hydra

 11:00 and still calm – both wind and sea.
-We’re motoring at 6.5 kts with 25 nm to go – probably about 4 more hours.
+We’re motoring at 6.5 kts with 25 NM to go – probably about 4 more hours.
 Pat and Norah suggest grilled cheese sandwiches for lunch.
 They’re able to go below and prepare them while we’re underway because there’s minimal boat rock and roll on the boat today.
 Several islands are visible around us - sort of like boating in the BVI.

-We arrive at Hydra to find that Limin Harbor is full of boats - they’re packed two and even three deep at the quay!
-We were warned that this could be the situation here.
-We do a tight circle in the harbour to see if there are might be an opening but can’t find one.
-This is not for us.
 We exit the harbour and go back about a mile to Mandraki Bay which we passed on the way here.
 It’s an overflow location for boats that want to visit Hydra, but can’t find a place in the town harbour.
 We circle around the bay looking for a decent place to anchor.
 Our first attempt is not acceptable - the water is deep and we need to deploy so much rode that we’d risk swinging into other boats if the wind changed during the night.
 We finally decide to back the boat up toward the rocky shore, set the hook and run a couple of stern lines to the rocks.
 This we do… very carefully so we don’t ding the keel or rudder.
 Hydra comes alongside and we help them do the same thing.

-Hydra vacations bare boatHydra is a must-see when sailing the Argolic Gulf.
+Hydra port at night from the restaurant – Hydra island is a must-see when sailing the Argolic Gulf.

 Oct 01 – Hydra to Poros